Rushi83081/Rushi-b60/DevOps/Kubernetes/Namespace-ConfigMaps-Secrets.md

 # 🚀 1.
 Kubernetes Namespaces

 Namespaces are used to **logically isolate** resources inside a Kubernetes cluster.
+It is just a folder inside Kubernetes cluster.

+We use namespaces to keep things separate and organized.

+Example:

+dev (for developers)

+test (for testing)

+prod (for production)

 ## ✔ Why Use Namespaces?
 - Environment separation (dev / test / prod)